Vitamin K

 Vitamin K as it relates to Osteoporosis in Health report: VDR Taq Gene and Risk for Osteoporosis

-Vitamin K is essential for the activation of osteocalcin, a protein that helps bind calcium to the bone matrix, making bones stronger and less susceptible to fractures.
-Without adequate vitamin K, osteocalcin cannot function properly, leading to decreased bone density and an increased risk of osteoporosis.
+Vitamin K is necessary for the production of osteocalcin, a protein that helps bind calcium to the bone matrix, making bones stronger and less susceptible to fractures.
+Without an adequate amount of Vitamin K, the body is unable to utilize calcium effectively, leading to decreased bone density and an increased risk of osteoporosis.

 Supplements for Osteoporosis